I need to obtain one if…

 … I want to work in Poland.
 This document allows any foreigner to undertake legal work in this country.
 It is issued for one job only, so if you obtain a work permit, you are legally obliged to use it only for performing tasks indicated in the application form.
 While changing jobs, you will need to apply for a new work permit.
-Please bear in mind that this document is valid only for a fixed period of time, which cannot be longer than three years.
+Please bear in mind that this document is valid only for a fixed period of time, which cannot be longer than two years.

 Not always.
 There are a lot of different scenarios for people willing to work in Poland, but we will discuss the most common ones.
 First and foremost, foreigners are not obliged to obtain work permits if they come from the European Union (plus Norway, Liechtenstein and Iceland).
 This also applies to individuals holding an EU long-term residence card issued by the Polish authorities.
 Moreover, if you possess a permanent residence permit, you can rest assured that you will not need any work permits.
 When it comes to temporary residence permits, the situation is similar as long as it is specified in your document that you can start legal work in Poland.
 Many of our Eastern neighbours will be relieved to hear that the Pole's Card’s holders also are not obliged to obtain work permits.
-The same applies to citizens of Armenia, Belarus, Georgia, Moldova, Russia and Ukraine who wish to work in Poland for a short period of time (up to 6 months in a year).The list includes also victims of human trafficking, refugees and other individuals protected by the Republic of Poland on special grounds.
+The same applies to citizens of Armenia, Belarus, Georgia, Moldova and Ukraine who wish to work in Poland for a short period of time (up to 6 months in a year).The list includes also victims of human trafficking, refugees and other individuals protected by the Republic of Poland on special grounds.
 If you still have doubts about your status in this case, go ahead and contact your relevant voivode's office.

 There are five types of work permits: